|Updated September 2017.

 - Tamper Fuse: Most phones these days have a tamper fuse or flag that gets tripped when you modify the stock firmware in any way.
 If you ever need to send your phone in for faulty hardware, the manufacturer will read the state of this fuse, and likely deny warranty coverage if it's been tripped.
 Some phone makers allow you to reset this fuse and restore full warranty coverage, while other manufacturers keep track of its status by recording whether or not your account registered for a bootloader-unlock code.

-- Stock Firmware: When you're rooting and modding a phone, there's always a risk that things could go awry, leaving you with a soft-bricked phone.
-This is why it's important that you can easily download the stock firmware for your device, which would allow you to restore things to working order.
+- Stock Firmware: When you're rooting and modding a phone, there's always a risk that things could go awry, leaving you with a soft-bricked device.
+This is why it's important that you can easily download the stock firmware for your model, which would allow you to restore things to working order.

 - Kernel Sources and Binaries: When a device's kernel sources are published, third-party developers have the bare minimum they need to create custom kernels.
-All Android manufacturers are required to publish kernel sources, though some can drag their feet (cough, OnePlus).
-On the other hand, manufacturers are not required to publish driver binaries, though, if they do, there will generally be a bigger selection of stable custom ROMs and custom kernels for the device.
+All Android manufacturers are required to publish kernel sources, though some can drag their feet.
+On the other hand, manufacturers are not required to publish driver binaries, so if they do, there will generally be a bigger selection of stable custom ROMs and custom kernels for the device.

 - Toolkits: When you're rooting and modding, a good toolkit program can come in handy for restoring factory firmware, applying updates, and getting your device drivers in order.
 Plus, some toolkits even help you root and install custom recovery!